Timeline

 The Doll Pageant and Tea, first fundraiser for scholarship, held at the Mayflower Hotel in DC.

-Tableaux Vivants and Music fundraiser.
+Tableaux Vivants and Music fundraiser for scholarships.

 Permission to purchase Stone Ridge estate granted from the Bishop of Baltimore and Washington.